Compare results

 On the Jobs panel, in the Conventional

-cooling job card, click Compare jobs
+cooling job card, click Compare Jobs

 to open the compare jobs mode.

-The jobs results are displayed side-by-side. -
+The jobs results are displayed side-by-side. - In the Results panel, from the Type list, select Freeze Time.

 Rotate your model using the model manipulation tools to inspect the freeze time